eriqjaffe/WinRadioTray/README.md

 To the best of my knowledge, the above sources are all free software without any licensing restrictions when used for non-commercial application.

-Built against Dot Net 4.5, so if you're running a recent-ish build of Windows you should already be OK there.
+Built against Dot Net 4.5, so if you're running a recent-ish build of Windows you should already be OK, although I've only tested it using Windows 7, 10, and 11.